ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

   add_recipe_nutrition: false, # Boolean | If set to true, you get nutritional information about each recipes returned.
   author: 'coffeebean', # String | The username of the recipe author.
   tags: 'tags_example', # String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have.
-  recipe_box_id: 2468, # Float | The id of the recipe box to which the search should be limited to.
+  recipe_box_id: 2468, # Integer | The id of the recipe box to which the search should be limited to.
   title_match: 'Crock Pot', # String | Enter text that must be found in the title of the recipes.
   max_ready_time: 20, # Float | The maximum time in minutes it should take to prepare and cook the recipe.
   min_servings: 1, # Float | The minimum amount of servings the recipe is for.